-How Will the Reassigned Numbers Database Help?
+How Can the Reassigned Numbers Database Help?

-Once the database is operational, callers can check before making a call to find out if the phone number may have been reassigned.
+Callers can check before making a call to find out if the phone number may have been reassigned.
 If the database wrongly indicates that the number has not been reassigned, the caller may be protected against TCPA liability when placing the call.

 When Can Callers Start Using the Reassigned Numbers Database?

-To reduce unwanted and intrusive calls intended for a phone number's previous owner, the Commission now requires service providers to regularly report number disconnections and to wait a minimum of 45 days before reassigning a disconnected number to a new user.
+To reduce unwanted and intrusive calls intended for a phone number's previous owner, the Commission now requires service providers to regularly report permanent number disconnections and to wait a minimum of 45 days before reassigning a disconnected number to a new user.

-Once the database is available, callers may check the database before making a call.
+Callers may check the database before making a call.
 Callers may be liable for violating the TCPA if: